kevinamiri/Instructgpt-prompts/readme.md

 ### Create compare and contrast:

 ```
-Can you compare and contrast the following two passages:
+Compare and contrast the following two passages:
-Can you provide a side-by-side comparison of the following two texts:
+Provide a side-by-side comparison of the following two texts:
-Can you provide a summary and comparison of the following two texts:
+Provide a summary and comparison of the following two texts:
 What are the similarities and differences between the following two passages:
 What's the relationship between the following two passages:
 Write a comparison and contrast between the following texts: